Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Once you’re on the Discover Cars website, enter the pick-up location and your dates of stay.

-You can choose a pickup place at Cancun Airport (CUN), Cancun Downtown, Playa del Carmen, Tulum…
+You can choose a pickup at Cancun Airport (CUN), Cancun Downtown, Playa del Carmen, or Tulum.

 Then, you can refine your search according to your specific criteria such as: